jprogram-js-projects/guessing-game/README.md

 # Game: I'm thinking of a number ...

-(EN) I created this game to train my knowledge learned with the JavaScript Language manipulating the HTML5 DOM, the information is in en-br about the rules of how the game works, because I do not yet have much knowledge of English, I translated parts of the code and also this text by google translator.
+(EN) I created this game to train my knowledge learned with the JavaScript Language manipulating the HTML5 DOM, the information is in pt-br about the rules of how the game works, because I do not yet have much knowledge of English, I translated parts of the code and also this text by google translator.

 I want to create in the wiki the documentation of this program explaining the logic that I had to mount it.
 Any questions or hints to improve the algorithm, I will be happy to listen to them and answer them.